 The applicant has advised that in the future the land will be subdivided with a new lot being proposed at the rear of the property.
-The existing dwelling has a large front yard which has the capacity to accommodate the required bicycle bay.
-There are two car parking bays located on the property which are currently being used by the single house and home occupation clients additional bays do exist within the road reserve in front of the subject site which are currently being used by the single house and home occupation clients.
+The existing dwelling has a large front yard which has to capacity to accommodate the required bicycle bay.
+There are two car parking bays located on the property and additional bays within the road reserve in front of the subject site which are currently being used by the single house and home occupation clients.
 The car bays within the road reserve are not exclusive to the development site and are not considered adequate to accommodate the home occupation clients and the proposed use (including clients) at the same time.
+There are several on-street bays located along Woodville Street however there are varying parking restrictions.
+The applicant has not demonstrated what, if any, capacity there is in the immediate locality to cater for the shortfall from this development.